shehata18/bod-holding/README.md

 ## Future Enhancements

-- Adding more pages (Sectors, News, Careers)
+- Implementing a dashboard for content management
-- Implementing a content management system
+- Enhanced multilingual support with localization
-- Adding animations and transitions
+- Adding more interactive elements and animations
-- Enhanced multilingual support
+- API integrations

 ## License